Madelaine Petsch

-Madelaine Grobbelaar Petsch (born August 18, 1994) is an American and South African actress and social media personality.
+Madelaine Grobbelaar Petsch (born August 18, 1994) is an American-South African actress and social media personality.
 She is best known for portraying Cheryl Blossom on The CW television series Riverdale (2017–2023).

 Early life

-Petsch was born on August 18, 1994 to Timothy and Michele Petsch, in Port Orchard, Washington.
+Petsch was born on August 18, 1994, to Timothy and Michele Petsch, in Port Orchard, Washington.
 At the age of three, she began dance classes, and two years later enrolled in theater classes.
 Petsch's parents are from South Africa, and she spent the first ten years of her life dividing her time between South Africa and the state of Washington.
 She attended the Tacoma School of the Arts and relocated to Los Angeles after graduating.
 Petsch has one older brother, Shaun, who is three years her senior.